mark-m-5678/dwm/README.md

-This is a repository with a backup of my DWM config for my personal backup.
+# This is a repository with a backup of my DWM config for my personal backup.
-There's nothing really interesting here for anyone else.
+# My patches:
+- gridmode
+- attachaside
+- rotatestack